 - What situations can they use it in?

-These should lead to what the clients need to know: how will the product or service help their business?
+These should lead to what clients need to know, more specifically: how the product or service help their business.

 Once you know how your business and products work, rehearse.
 There is no shortcut.